top of page

 When to Harvest: Globe artichokes are typically ready to harvest in late summer to early fall, around 3-4 months after planting.
 Look for plump, firm buds with tight, compact bracts.
 Harvest the buds when they reach their full size, but before they begin to open and turn purple.
 Cut the artichoke stem about 1-2 inches below the base of the bud to remove it from the plant.

-JERUSALEM ARTICHOKE or SUNCHOKE (Helianthus tuberosus), also known as sunchokes:
+JERUSALEM ARTICHOKE (Helianthus tuberosus), also known as sunchokes:

 Origin: Jerusalem artichokes are native to North America, primarily the central and eastern regions of the United States and Canada.
 They were a significant food source for Native American tribes before being introduced to Europe in the early 1600s.